 Recommended 3.1 Soundbars

-- Samsung MM55 (on Amazon) – The Samsung MM55 comes with three built-in speakers, as well as a wireless active subwoofer.
-You can connect wirelessly to your soundbar with Bluetooth technology to play all music, movies and other home entertainment.
-It connects to your media through one HDMI cord and provides a great surround sound experience.
+- SAMSUNG HW-Q60B 3.1 (on Amazon) – The SAMSUNG HW-Q60B 3.1 comes with built-in speaker, as well as a wireless active subwoofer.
+You can connect wirelessly to your soundbar with Bluetooth technology to play all music, movies, and other home entertainment.

 - JBL Bar 3.1 (on Amazon) – The JBL Bar 3.1 is the higher end option for a 3.1 soundbar, which comes with 450W of power and exploding bass from an 11″ wireless subwoofer, in addition to the three built-in front speakers.
 You can stream wirelessly with Bluetooth technology and get a true connection to 4KTVs with 3 HDMI in/1 HDMI ARC out.

-For our full list of recommended soundbars, check out our complete buyer’s guide for soundbars.
-Happy shopping!
+For our full list of recommended soundbars, check out our recommended soundbars page!